Axelrod-Python/Axelrod/docs/tutorials/contributing/strategy/writing_the_new_strategy.rst

 :ref:`classification-of-strategies`.

 After that the only thing required is to write the :code:`strategy` method which takes an opponent as an argument.
-In the case of :code:`TitForTat` the strategy checks if it has any history (:code:`if len(self.history) == 0`).
+In the case of :class:`TitForTat <axelrod.strategies.titfortat.TitForTat>` the strategy checks if it has any history (:code:`if len(self.history) == 0`).
 If it does not (ie this is the first play of the match) then it returns :code:`C`.
 If not, the strategy simply repeats the opponent's last move (:code:`return